igorlima/unapologetic-thoughts/pages/quick-notes.md

 <sup><sub> :: </sub></sup>

 These notes are helpers for sparking creativity!
-They make it easy to find and see what I've jotted down before to connect random ideas and foster new insights.
+They make it easy to find and see what I've jotted down before to connect random tiny thoughts, ideas and foster new insights.

 <sup>Use the timeline **<sup>[+]({{site.baseurl}}{% link pages/timeline.md %})</sup>** as your go-to spot to capture other things like news and
 articles, enabling items to be tracked and revisited later, even if some